InspiryThemes/realhomes-docs/docs/vacation-rentals-setup.md

 !!! warning "Important"
     Sometimes, the import process takes longer than expected and doesn't complete in the first attempt.
 So, simply import again until the process is complete.

-**Once the import process is complete**, You will receive a notice as the one displayed in the screen shot below.
+**Once the import process is complete**, You will receive a notice as the one displayed in the screenshot below.

 ![Screenshot](images/import-demo/all-done.png)